yonathanavila/yonathanavila/README.md

 ### Hi there 👋

-- 🔭 Working on Blockchain and Ethereum Layer 2
+- 🔭 Working on Blockchain
-- 🌱 Learning English
+- 🌱 Learning Ethereum Layer 2 and Bitcoin Lightning
-- 📫 How to reach me: yonathanacruz2015@gmail.com
+- 📫 How to reach me: yonathancruz2015@gmail.com

 <!--
 **yonathanavila/yonathanavila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.